IRAN BIRDING TOUR: DETAILED ITINERARY

 Primarily Oriental species that extend into the Palearctic in this area include Grey Francolin, Red-wattled Lapwing, Spotted Owlet, Indian Roller, Sand Lark, White-eared Bulbul, Pied Bushchat, Bay-backed Shrike, House Crow, Common Myna, Purple Sunbird, Oriental White-eye, Chestnut-shouldered (or Yellow-throated) Sparrow and Indian Silverbill.

-Additional species we are likely to encounter include Oriental Honey Buzzard (a winter visitor to the groves in the coastal plain), Black Kite, Shikra, Chestnut-bellied Sandgrouse, Eurasian Collared Dove, Laughing Dove, Pallid Swift, Green Bee-eater, Crested Lark, Barn Swallow, Graceful Prinia, Sykes’s Warbler (split from Booted), and Southern Grey and Rufous-tailed Shrikes.
-With luck we will also find Brown-necked Raven.
+Additional species we are likely to encounter include Oriental Honey Buzzard (a winter visitor to the groves in the coastal plain), Black Kite, Shikra, Chestnut-bellied Sandgrouse, Eurasian Collared Dove, Laughing Dove, Pallid Swift, Green Bee-eater, Crested Lark, Barn Swallow, Delicate Prinia, Sykes’s Warbler (split from Booted), and Southern Grey and Rufous-tailed Shrikes.
+With luck, we will also find Brown-necked Raven.

 We will also explore the adjacent coast, where the long sandy beaches, mudflats, tidal inlets and patches of mangrove support such interesting breeding species as Striated (or Green-backed) Heron, Indian Pond Heron, Western Reef Heron, the strange Crab-plover (this sole member of a monotypic bird family is a winter visitor to the area, but some should still be present), Great Thick-knee and Indian Reed Warbler (split from Clamorous).
 We also have chances for Great Knot and two more specialities, Sooty Gull and White-cheeked Tern, although all are uncommon and often tricky to find.